-OTCQB The shares are quoted on the OTCQB under the symbol
+OTCQB The shares are quoted on the OTCQB under the symbol "CLSH".

-"CLSH".

 Risk Factors Investing in the Common Shares involves a high degree of risk.
-See "Risk Factors" beginning on page 7 of this the development and growth of our business.
-Therefore, we do not currently anticipate paying cash dividends.
+See "Risk development and growth of our business.
+Therefore, the Company does not currently anticipate paying cash dividends.